Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 Fig 2.
 Embryo biopsy, with a single blastomere being sucked out from the 8-cell embryo.
 This will be sent for analysis.

 Analysis of genetic material (DNA) from a single cell is performed either using a technique called FISH ( fluorescent in situ hybridisation) or PCR ( polymerase chain reaction) .
-Newer techniques such as array CGH ( comparative genomic hybridization) provide even more accuracy .
+Newer techniques such as array CGH ( comparative genomic hybridization) , CCS ( comprehensive chromosomal screening) and NGS ( next generation sequencing) provide even more accuracy .
 FISH utilises fluorescent probes, which are specific for a given chromosome, and therefore allows one to screen embryos for chromosomal normality.
 PCR allows one to amplify (mutiply ) a selected DNA sequence of interest, so that it can be analysed.
 After the analysis on the single cell, the embryos are kept in culture and allowed to further divide.
 Once the appropriate molecular diagnosis is made, unaffected embryos can be transferred back into the uterus in the IVF cycle.

-PGD is now also being used in order to increase pregnancy rates for older infertile women.
+PGD / PGS is now also being misused in order to increase pregnancy rates for older infertile women.
 One of the reasons older women have a poorer pregnancy rate is because their embryos are often chromosomally abnormal, because of the fact they have older eggs ( which may have genetic defects).
-PGD allows the doctor to select only the chromosomally normal embryos, so that only these can be transferred back into the uterus, resulting in a higher pregnancy rate.
+The hope was that PGS would allow the doctor to select only the chromosomally normal embryos, so that only these can be transferred back into the uterus, resulting in a higher pregnancy rate.
+While this seems logical, tragically PGS has been shown to reduce pregnancy rates .
+Read more at http://blog.drmalpani.com/2015/05/how-pgs-overpromises-and-underperforms.html

 PGD is emotionally a very touchy area, because not only are we dealing with human embryos - the very start of new life, but we are studying their basic blueprint - their genes - the stuff of which humanity is made.
 Obviously, this is likely to cause people to take very strong views on what is right and what is wrong - so that they start thinking with their hearts rather than their heads !
 Many people confuse PGD with genetic engineering.
 A familiar refrain is we shouldn't be doing any of this because scientists are becoming too big for their boots - they are trying to play God by tinkering with the genes , and it is far better that they leave this entire field well alone, since we will never be able to understand any of it - it is beyond human wisdom.
 This is a common knee-jerk reaction, which precludes further rational debate.